fbrausse/smlp/utils/poly/README.md

                values for COMPAT:
                - python: reinterpret floating point constants as python would print them
-  -d DELTA     increase radius around counter-examples by factor (1+DELTA) or by
-               the constant DELTA if the radius is zero [0] -e ETA       additional ETA constraints restricting only candidates, can be
+               - bnds-dom: the IO-BOUNDS are domain constraints, not just ALPHA -d DELTA     increase radius around counter-examples by factor (1+DELTA) or by the constant DELTA if the radius is zero [0] -e ETA       additional ETA constraints restricting only candidates, can be